yatsu/fixture-injection/README.md

 * [fixture-injection](https://github.com/yatsu/fixture-injection/tree/master/packages/fixture-injection)
   * Core package of fixture-injection
-  * This package is used internally; You don't need to install this directly
+  * This package is used internally; You don't need to install this manually
 * [jest-fixture-injection](https://github.com/yatsu/fixture-injection/tree/master/packages/jest-fixture-injection)
   * Jest extension to use fixture-injection
   * Use this package for Jest